Oglala Lakota County, South Dakota: Health and life expectancy

 Of 3,142 counties in the United States in 2014, Oglala Lakota County ranked last in the life expectancy of both male and female residents.
-Males in Oglala Lakota County lived an average of 62.8 years and females lived an average of 71.0 years compared to the national average for life expectancy of 76.7 for males and 81.5 for females.
+Males in Oglala Lakota County lived an average of 62.8 years and females lived an average of 71.0 years,compared to the national average for life expectancy of 76.7 years for males and 81.5 years for females.
 The average life expectancy in Oglala Lakota County increased by 6.2 for males and 4.1 years for females between 1980 and 2014, compared to an increase in the national average for the same period of an increased life span of 6.7 years for men and 3.9 years for women.

 In 2021, the Robert Wood Johnson Foundation ranked Oglala Lakota County last of 61 counties in South Dakota in "health outcomes," as measured by length and quality of life.

 Politics

 The counties surrounding Oglala Lakota County are predominantly Republican, but, like most Native American counties, residents of Oglala Lakota are mostly Democrats, giving over 75 percent of the vote to every Democratic presidential nominee in every election back to 1984, making it one of the most Democratic counties in the United States.
 No Republican has carried the county in a presidential election since 1952.
 In 2012, Oglala Lakota County (then known as Shannon) was the county with the highest percentage of vote for Barack Obama in the United States.
 In 2024, the county was the fifth-strongest county for Kamala Harris, and her strongest county outside of the Washington metropolitan area.
 It was also Harris’s strongest county that was not majority or plurality-Black.

-However, the local politics are a bit more divided: Oglala Lakota County lies within the 27th District of the South Dakota Legislature, represented by three Lakotas, two Democrats and one Republican.
-Democrat Red Dawn Foster represents the county in the Senate, while Democrat Peri Pourier and Republican Liz Marty May represents the county in the House.
+However, the local politics are a bit more divided: Oglala Lakota County lies within the 27th District of the South Dakota Legislature.
+Democrat Red Dawn Foster represents the county in the Senate, and Republicans Peri Pourier and Liz Marty May represent the county in the House.